pekkanikander/pekkanikander.github.com/cv.md

 Research Fellow at Aalto University school of Science and Technology (the former Helsinki University of Technology).

+In autumn 2014 Pekka co-founded Solu Machines together with Kristoffer Lawson and Javier Reyes.
+From October 2014 until October 2015 Pekka ran the company technology in the CTO role.
+He left Solu at December 2015 due to unresolvable disputes over the company overall strategy.

+In January 2016 Pekka joined PulseOn as the Chief Software Architect, with an agenda not too dissimilar from the one at Senseg.

+### Expertise

 Pekka is first and foremost a generalist.
 He has more than 10 years of experience, both at personal and at group-leadership level, on architecting, designing, and implementing secure and scalable